codeonlyjs/website/content/guide/apiEnvironment.md

 ### browser {#Environment#browser}

-True when running in browser environment
+True when running in browser environment.

 ```ts